MJEND7/MJEND7/README.md

 # I am a Web Dev
 Hi, I am a 15 year old programmer, in school working to get my MTA.
-I have done many projects with HTML, CSS, SCSS, JavaScript, .NET/C#, Python, and moded with Java.
+I have done many projects with HTML, CSS, SCSS, JavaScript, .NET/C#, Python, and moded with Java i have also done game Dev with unreal and Unity✔.
-I am looking to collab with people's projects, also Halo 2❤ is the best.
+I am also looking to collab with people's projects, also Halo 2❤ is the best.